dankorotin/ton-tutorials/README.md

 #### 2.1.
 [Addresses, Part 1: Raw Addresses and States](2-1-addresses-and-states-1/README.md)

-- To send a message, you need to know the address.
-Gain an in-depth understanding of raw addresses and account states on the TON Blockchain.
+- Gain an in-depth understanding of raw addresses and account states on the TON Blockchain.

 #### 2.2.
 [Addresses, Part 2: User-Friendly Addresses](2-2-addresses-and-states-2/README.md)